jingtingofkirkland/moonwalk/_posts/2023-09-29-Credit-Card-Investment:-Sep-Summary.md

 layout: post
 ---

 Hello everyone.
-Here is the August Status.
+Here is this month's Status.
 ## Portfolio Status
-I invested with [Fidelity](https://www.fidelity.com/), and here is my status of investment for August
+I invested with [Fidelity](https://www.fidelity.com/), and here is my status of investment for This Month

 ### September